carpentries/carpentries.org/content/support/membership/membership-faq.md

 In the event of [partial absences]({{< param handbook_url >}}/handbooks/instructors.html#partial-absence) trainees who miss up to 4 hours (1 half day) of an event can schedule a 45-minute 1:1 makeup meeting to complete their training with The Carpentries Director of Workshops and Training.

 [Ineligibility for Makeup Opportunities]({{< param handbook_url >}}/handbooks/instructors.html#ineligibility-for-makeup-opportunities): Trainees who miss an event **in full without cancelling within 7 days (no-show)** or who miss part of an event but **do not request a makeup opportunity within 7 days** are ineligible to register for a new training event using the same registration code.
 Trainees interested in completing training may contact [{{< param instructor_training_email >}}](mailto:{{< param instructor_training_email >}}) to be advised on their options for re-admission.
 {{< /accordion >}}

+## Instructor Trainers in a Membership

+{{< accordion title="What are Instructor Trainers?" >}}
+Instructor Trainers teach The Carpentries Instructor Training Events.
+They train new Instructors in the basics of educational psychology and evidence-based teaching practices.
+They also support and play a leadership role in overseeing the Instructor Training program.

+[Instructor Trainer Training](https://carpentries.github.io/trainer-training/) is the process by which we onboard new Instructor Trainers.
+It consists of 10 weekly one-hour sessions, during which we discuss The Carpentries’ teaching philosophy and review supporting materials that summarise the research underpinning our [Instructor Training curriculum](https://carpentries.github.io/instructor-training/).
+{{< /accordion >}}

+{{< accordion title="Are there any discounts available for Instructor Trainers?" >}}
+Organisations supporting [Instructor Trainers](https://docs.carpentries.org/handbooks/instructor_trainers.html#roles-and-responsibilities), who engage in service activities to teach and support newly trained Instructors across our global community, may be eligible for a discount on their membership fee equivalent to six (6) seats in Instructor Training per active Instructor Trainers.
+Members can choose whether they would like the Trainers discount applied as a monetary benefit or added to their account.
+This discount is available at any membership level, for each Instructor Trainer who has participated in the following, up to 1 year before renewal:
+- Teach at least two (2) Instructor Training events for the global Carpentries community.
+{{< /accordion >}}

+{{< accordion title="How do I purchase an Instructor Trainer Training seat?" >}}
+The Instructor Trainer Training seats can be added to your Membership package at any time—either during the initial agreement or afterwards.
+To request Instructor Trainer Training seats, please contact us at [membership@carpentries.org](mailto:membership@carpentries.org).
+{{< /accordion >}}

+## Collaborative Lesson Development Training

+{{< accordion title="What is Collaborative Lesson Development Training?" >}}
+[Collaborative Lesson Development Training](https://carpentries.org/lesson-development/) teaches essential skills and best practices for designing and developing lessons as open-source projects.
+The training will guide you through the design process and initial development of a new lesson, prepare you to work with the infrastructure we use to build accessible, open-source lesson websites, and provide some advice and techniques for effective collaboration on the project.
+{{< /accordion >}}

+{{< accordion title="How do I purchase Collaborative Lesson Development Training seats?" >}}
+To attend Collaborative Lesson Development Training, email [membership@carpentries.org](mailto:membership@carpentries.org).
+{{< /accordion >}}

+## Membership Management

+{{< accordion title="Who are the Programmatic member contacts?" >}}
+Programmatic member contacts are the primary liaisons for an organisation’s membership, ensuring seamless communication and effective management of membership benefits.
+They receive essential updates, coordinate membership activities, and facilitate engagement with The Carpentries community.
+We recommend having at least two Member Contacts per organisation to ensure continuity and shared responsibility.
+{{< /accordion >}}

+{{< accordion title="How do I update Member Contacts?" >}}
+Email [membership@carpentries.org](mailto:membership@carpentries.org) to update your contacts.
+{{< /accordion >}}

+{{< accordion title="What is the Membership Mailing List?" >}}
+Programmatic member contacts are added to this mailing list for quarterly updates and announcements.
+{{< /accordion >}}

+## Member Engagement

+{{< accordion title="What are Quarterly Membership Updates?" >}}
+Every three months, Programmatic member contacts receive a detailed email outlining membership usage and trainee progress, helping them track engagement and maximise the benefits of their organisation’s membership.
+{{< /accordion >}}

+{{< accordion title="What are Community Development Program Calls?" >}}
+These [calls](https://pad.carpentries.org/community-development-program) take place every three months and offer valuable opportunities for networking, sharing updates, and fostering community growth.
+{{< /accordion >}}

 ## Contact us